Armanoide/ApiNetWork/README.md

 ## Install

-To use this vendor add files ApiNetwork.swift  to your Project.
+To use this vendor add files ApiNetwork.swift to your Project or add pod 'ApiNetWork', '~> 2.0.1' to your podfile
-All method are asynchronous.

 ## Basic